StepWise™, the new Marazzi technology

 Marazzi has succeeded in modifying the material's characteristics by innovations in every industrial phase: from research into materials and glazes, to the type of grinding and pressing processes, through even to the firing procedure.

 The new Marazzi stonewares, made using the StepWise™ technology, also undergo a mechanical treatment across the entire surface which maintains their soft "feel", combined with a high dynamic coefficient of friction (DCOF, ANSI American National Standard).
 This coefficient measures tiles' performances when their surfaces are wet: 0.42 Newton is the standard value for surfaces installed indoors.
-StepWise™ has a DCOF of 0.60 Newton, well above the standard.
+StepWise™ has a DCOF of 0.60, well above the standard.

 Identikit of a revolution